Architecture

 • [x] PL011 UART driver for early debug output

-• [ ] Exception vector table and synchronous exception handling
+• [x] Exception vector table and synchronous exception handling

 Phase 1 — Memory Management

-• [ ] Stage-2 page tables (guest IPA → PA translation)
+• [x] Stage-2 page tables (guest IPA → PA translation)

 Phase 2 — Single Guest